wbarcovsky/my-voice-memos/README.md

 1. It will be nice to show confirm dialog before the memo is deleted.
 2. Too much records can cause app to work slowly.
 Suggestion: add pagination + autoload from DB on scroll
 3. Need to write some unit tests.
+4. Speech recognition might not works properly on iPad (However MacOS is doing fine)